iron-io/iron_mq_rust/README.md

 Getting Started
 ===============

-You can start using IronMQ client by adding it to your Cargo.toml:
+You can start using the IronMQ client by adding it to your Cargo.toml:

 ```
 [dependencies]